 People identifying as transgender seldom have a psychiatric problem, are not mentally ill and they are not necessarily gay.
 (A common myth is that gay people want to be the opposite gender).
 Transgender people identify as heterosexual, bisexual, gay or another sexual label where their sexuality is less defined.

+But let me be clear.
 Gender and sexuality are completely separate to each other.
-Gender being a biological process and sexuality still open to theory, scientific exploration and its own myths.
+Gender being a biological process and sexuality still open to theory, scientific exploration and its own human myths.

 Transgender is quite different to transvestitism and cross-dressing, although cross-dressing might be a chosen option for a transgender person to become more comfortable with their physical body.